-- Her or his account of events surrounding the incident - The extent to which the victim feels uneasy about providing information to law enforcement and if so, why - The extent to which the suspect has ever warned the victim about talking with law enforcement or outsiders for help, now or in the past, and the specifics of any threats or warnings - Initial and continuing treatment of injuries - Indicators of stalking
+- o Her or his account of events surrounding the incident - o The extent to which the victim feels uneasy about providing information to law enforcement and if so, why - o The extent to which the suspect has ever warned the victim about talking with law enforcement or outsiders for help, now or in the past, and the specifics of any threats or warnings - o Initial and continuing treatment of injuries - o Indicators of stalking service.

-If the victim and/or witnesses do not speak English, arrange for an interpreter or interpreter service in accordance with NOPD Policy 368.
 Do not use neighbors or family members to provide interpretation.

+If the victim and/or witnesses do not speak English, arrange for an interpreter or interpreter

-3. CONDUCT RISK ASSESSMENT
+3) CONDUCT RISK ASSESSMENT